KTx-CONNECT | Kidney transplant adherence, made measurable

 Clinician dashboards

-Surface risk signals early, prioritize outreach, and document interventions in a consistent workflow.
+Designed to surface risk signals early, prioritize outreach, and document interventions in a consistent workflow.

 How it works